-A property characteristic that gives it more worth or value, because it is seen as an advantage, that is not a basic part of the property.
+A property characteristic that gives it more worth or value because it is seen as an advantage.
 Such characteristics can be natural environment traits that surround the property or an extra that has been added onto it.

-Reducing a mortgage by making a regular monthly payment according to a schedule put in place by your mortgage lender (comprised of both the principle amount and the incurred interest).
+The reduction of a mortgage by making a regular monthly payments according to a schedule put in place by your mortgage lender (comprised of both the principle amount and the incurred interest).

 Annual Percentage Rate (APR)

 This calculation will help you determine how much a particular loan will cost, using a specific formula.